Antonio Gan Vargas: Death in Benagéber

 Paquita and her husband were arrested and tortured; he, Santiago Martínez Montes, was subjected to the ‘ley de fugas’.
 Several workers from the nearby dam under construction, who were part of the network supporting the maquis, were also arrested; two of them, Clemente Alcorisa and Salvador Garrido, were also subjected to the ‘ley de fugas’.
 Finally, as the operation came to a close, on the night of 25–26 May, the Guardia Civil raided the guerrilla camp at Valdesierra, in Alto de la Bandera, perhaps using several of the detainees as human shields, including Juan Luján Cerdán and José Martínez Viana, who were killed.
 The guerrilla fighter Daniel Cortés Luján ‘Vaquero’ also died in the raid.
 In total, as a result of Antonio Gan's discovery, there were eight deaths.
 The bodies were buried a few days later in four graves (two bodies in each) in the Benagéber cemetery, without gravestones or any identification, so that until their exhumation in 2010, their exact location was unknown.

 The eight buried were recorded in volume 17 of the town's death register on 5 April 1947, listed as unknown and deceased ‘from gunshot wounds’ with a date of death of 26 March.
 Subsequently, in 1948 and 1949, the identities of all but one were recorded in the book.
 The body corresponding to Antonio Gan Vargas is attributed to Manuel Prieto Domínguez (the false identity he carried in the documentation found by the Guardia Civil).
 It appears on page 34, number 11, literally as follows:'Unknown.
 Distinguishing features: oval face; aquiline nose, very large; large mouth; full lips; black eyes and hair; trimmed moustache, same colour; aged 30 to 35; approximate height 1,700 mm.

 He was wearing a black corduroy suit and espadrilles [...]

 He died [...] as a result of a gunshot wound caused by a skull fracture [sic]'.

 Epilogue: sixty-three years later

 The victims' relatives and the association La Gavilla Verde (Santa Cruz de Moya, Cuenca) promoted the exhumation and, in June 2009, the municipality of Benagéber, with a government grant to proceed with the opening of the graves, published an announcement authorising it.
 On 1 March 2010, the exhumation was carried out by the specialised team from Paleolab (Valencia).
 On 20 November, 63 years after the deaths, the team of forensic scientists and archaeologists from Paleolab handed over the remains to the relatives, who proceeded to give them a dignified burial.
 The reports drawn up by Paleolab confirm the death by homicide and the irregular burial of seven of the eight victims.
 Seven of the eight also show a gunshot wound to the skull, in most cases with the bullet trajectory from back to front and from top to bottom.

+In fiction

+Marilar Aleixandre has fictionalized Antonio's life in her novel As bocas cosidas, Editorial Galaxia, 2025.